Peggy Olson: At Sterling Cooper & Partners (SC&P)

 When Draper starts a new firm called Sterling Cooper & Partners, he asks Peggy to join, with the promise of greater creative control and a bigger salary.
 Joan assigns Peggy to the office previously used by Harry Crane and Pete Campbell, which features an awkwardly placed pillar.
 Peggy has been unanimously declared Copy Chief but finds it very difficult to serve two masters, as she is almost continually put in the middle of Draper and Ted's leadership squabbles.
 As Peggy's attraction to Ted grows, her relationship with Abe suffers.
 They grow further apart as his politics become more radical, and she becomes increasingly unhappy living in the building Abe suggested they buy, which is in a dangerous neighborhood, and decides to sell it.
 That night, while frightened, she accidentally stabs him.
 In the ambulance, Abe labels her an enemy to his beliefs, and they break up.

-In "A Tale of Two Cities", Joan recruits Peggy to assist her in securing Avon as a client, but Peggy is distressed to discover that Joan has excluded Pete (whom Ted has ordered to handle that prospect) from the proceedings and is managing things on her own.
-Peggy and Joan have a heated discussion about their different paths to power.
-When Pete and Ted confront Joan, Peggy realizes Joan needs support from someone who believes in her, and so improvises a fake phone call to save Joan.

-In "The Quality of Mercy", Draper and Megan catch Ted and Peggy together at the movies during a work day.
-Their affection for each other is apparent and problematic to everyone in the office.
-Draper criticizes Ted for allowing Peggy to exceed the budget on an overly expensive but brilliant television ad.
-In a client meeting, Draper soothes the client's worries about the expense (which could clearly jeopardize the account), but attributes the ad concept to the late Frank Gleason.
-While this tactic saves the account, it takes credit away from Peggy, who had hoped to win a CLIO Award for it.
-Draper also subtly alludes to an inappropriate relationship between Peggy and Ted (which only the SC&P insiders catch).
-After this, Ted backs off from his and Peggy's romantic relationship.
-After finding out that Draper is undermining both her professional and personal life, Peggy calls him "a monster".